pdnpa/npmp-consultation/index.md

 | 25 June  | 980             | 47             |
 | 16 July  | 372             | 16             |

 It was promoted on the websites of Yorkshire Water, Staffordshire Moorlands District Council and High Peak Borough Council.
-It was circulated by the Peak Park Parishes Forum to their contacts and to individuals who had registered an interest in being consulted on future proposals with the PDNPA Planning Service.
-A presentation was given to the PDNP youth forum and the survey was promoted via the PDNP Engagement Service to local schools and community contacts.
+It was circulated by the Peak Park Parishes Forum to their contacts and to individuals who had registered an interest in being consulted on future proposals with the Authority Planning Service.
+A presentation was given to the Authority youth forum and the survey was promoted via the Authority Engagement Service to local schools and community contacts.

 ### Who responded to the consultation?
 We received 1,526 responses through the online survey.
-This was our largest response in number of responses to a consultation survey to date.
+This was our largest response in number of responses to a consultation survey on the NPMP to date.
 A massive 19% (285) of responses were received in the first two days of the survey being open and 247 (16%) responses were received on the final two days of the consultation.
 Spikes in responses were correlated with promotional / social media push dates as seen in the graph below.

 *Figure 12: Social Media responses by date*